Skip to main content

 Target Speed

-Displays the target speed of the vehicle using units defined in the .spp file.
+Displays the target speed of the vehicle in units defined in the .spp file.
 It will change to the next value 3 seconds before the end of an accel/decel transition.
 If the change is a deceleration, the value will have a red border, If the change is an acceleration, the border will be green.

 Progress